What is Community Led Local Development (CLLD)?

 The Strategy asks for £2.5m of European funds, split between £0.9m ERDF and £1.6m ESF.
 About 15% of the funds (+ the match-funding provided by the Accountable Body and partners) will be used to support project development, promotion, management and administration of the CLLD programme.
 In total, when combining European funds and match-funding, the programme amounts to nearly £4.7m.

-For more information on the NT CLLD Strategy, please contact:
+For more information on the North of Tyne CLLD project, please contact:

 Economic Development Team, Newcastle City Council - firstname.lastname@example.org